 “SB 50 proclaims to protect rent-controlled units,” Jackie Fielder, a San Francisco community organizer who’s currently running against Wiener, and Deepa Varma, executive director of the San Francisco Tenants Union, explained in a recent San Francisco Examiner op-ed, “yet barely over a dozen California cities have any rent control, and what they do have is severely limited by the Costa-Hawkins Rental Housing Act.
 Furthermore, the ‘anti-demolition’ clause, which is supposed to protect tenant housing, is actually an invitation for real estate speculators to vacate currently rented housing and hold it off the market for some years in anticipation of windfall profits later.
 As we are seeing with the Black-women-led Moms 4 Housing collective in Oakland, speculators will sit on vacancies while thousands go unhoused.
 SB 50’s vacancy protection is limited and also nearly impossible to effectively enforce in the majority of California cities that lack demolition protections and rental registries.”

-For many activists, the stained memory of Big Tech’s ground troops clashing with activists in San Francisco and sending an eldery woman to the hospital is a hard one to forget.
-It’s the kind of roughshod treatment too many working-class residents in California have suffered at the hands of deep-pocketed industries and pro-corporate politicians who, one way or another, push through legislation that puts Big Business profits over people.
+For many activists, the stained memory of Big Tech’s ground troops clashing with activists in San Francisco and sending an elderly woman to the hospital is a hard one to forget.
+It’s the kind of roughshod treatment too many working-class residents in California have suffered at the hands of deep-pocketed industries and pro-corporate politicians who push through legislation that puts Big Business’ profits over people.
 The rise of Big Tech’s California YIMBY is one more chapter in that long, ugly history.